 There is normally 1 (sometimes 2) mooring lines attached to either the stern or bow (approximately North and South, respectively), to assist your descent/ascent and safety-stop.

-Although you can have a reasonable dive on air (if 1st dive of the day), there’s a big gain to be had using enriched air (Nitrox 32% suggested) especially if this has to be the 2nd dive of the day due to avoiding the strongest currents.
-Not only should you get more bottom time with Nitrox but you should also find that, after a while, you’ve the wreck to yourselves as others (on air) have to ascend to shallower depths.
+Although you can have a reasonable dive on air (if 1st dive of the day), there is a big gain to be had using enriched air (Nitrox 32% suggested) especially if this has to be the 2nd dive of the day due to avoiding the strongest currents.
+Not only should you get more bottom time with Nitrox but you should also find that, after a while, you have the wreck to yourselves as others (on air) have to ascend to shallower depths.

-Although a great experience for doing your PADI Wreck Diving Specialty, it’s perhaps best to learn the basics on friendlier wrecks before completing your experience at the King Cruiser (and combine it with a Nitrox Specialty if you don’t have that already).
-Either way, for fun or for courses, on a good day the King Cruiser Wreck is a fabulous dive and even on a bad day there’s still lots to see!
+Although a great experience for doing your PADI Wreck Diving Specialty, it is perhaps best to learn the basics on friendlier wrecks before completing your experience at the King Cruiser (and combine it with a Nitrox Specialty if you do not have that already).
+Either way, for fun or for courses, on a good day the King Cruiser Wreck is a fabulous dive and even on a bad day, there is still lots to see!